Serial Jobs¶

 You learned, in Slurm: the queuing system, how all Triton users must do their computation by submitting jobs to the Slurm batch system to ensure efficient resource sharing.
 This lets you run many things at once without having to watch each one separately - the true power of the cluster.

-A batch script is simply a shell script (remember Using the cluster from a shell?), where you put your resource requests and job steps.
+A batch script is simply a shell script (remember Using the cluster from a command line?), where you put your resource requests and job steps.

 A job script is simply a shell script (Bash).
 And so the first line in